Galveston's only Tour Guide featured

 Welcome to the island's most entertaining, informative and personal look at Galveston Island's incredible history.

 Host George Douglas Lee, BOI (born on the island) is an expert on the history, culture and romance of Texas' Gulf Coast treasure.

 You'll feel like you were there when Galveston was named the "isle of misfortune" by a lost Spanish explorer named "cow head".
 A city of firsts, scene of the most deadly natural disaster in US history, and famous for eccentric characters and a loony past.

 Discover a parallel universe of comical twists, where the founders and heroes were con men, swindlers, crooks, nutcases and dreamers.
-Travel through time, from the beaches to the centuries-old mansions; to Victorian era downtown "Wall Street of the South", and see the beautiful architecture, port, historic churches, cemeteries and what remains of the wide-open "free state of Galveston".
+Travel through time, from the beaches to the centuries-old mansions; to Victorian era downtown "Wall Street of the South", and see the diverse, even eccentric and beautiful architecture, port, historic churches, cemeteries and what remains of the wide-open "free state of Galveston".

 Call 409 370-7350

 Individual rates are $25.00 per person, Group and hourly rates available.
 You can also have a seat in the G. Lee Gallery and watch "Perfect Storms: America's Deadliest Disaster", a 50 minute documentary about the 1900 Storm produced by Entertainment One.
 The documentary features your tour guide, George Douglas Lee, and is shown internationally on the Smithsonian Channel.

 You're listening to: "Island Acres" by George Douglas for your audio enlightenment!